The Ballad of Halo Jones: US Quality Comics

-As well as the main story these reprints also include some Gibson work from 2000AD's vaults such as 'The Amazing Maze Dumoir', and 'You Win Some You Lose Some' (the latter two both scripted by Alan Hebden).
-Also featured during this run were episodes from 'Anderson Psi Division', 'Ro-busters', 'Sooner Or Later', 'Dash Decent' and Alan Moore's 'Abelard Snazz Misadventures' and his Future Shocks story 'Sunburn'.
+As well as the main story these reprints also include some Gibson work from 2000 ADs vaults such as "The Amazing Maze Dumoir", and "You Win Some You Lose Some" (both scripted by Alan Hebden).
+Also featured during this run were episodes of Anderson Psi Division, Ro-busters, Sooner or Later, Dash Decent and Alan Moore's Abelard Snazz and his Future Shocks story "Sunburn".

 In popular culture

 Halo Jones has been mentioned in popular culture:

 The UK band Halo James was named after the eponymous character.

 The debut album Pop Art by 1980s group Transvision Vamp features a track entitled "Hanging out with Halo Jones".

 The Shriekback song "Malaria" includes the line "I wanna live with Halo Jones".

 Merchandise and adaptations

 A stage adaptation of The Ballad of Halo Jones was a surprise hit at the 1987 Edinburgh Festival.
 In 1988 the Red Theatre Company toured the show around the UK.

 Another stage adaptation: In 2001, Book One of the story appeared as a play in Liverpool.

 In 2012, a new stage adaptation covering Book One and Book Two of the series was performed as a fringe theatre production in Manchester.
 Leah Moore attended one of the performances.

-Halo Jones T-shirts issued by 2000AD in the 1980s had the slogan "Hoop-life Hero" on them.
+Halo Jones T-shirts issued by 2000 AD in the 1980s had the slogan "Hoop-life Hero" on them.

 In the 1980s, a computer game was developed for the Spectrum and Amstrad computers, based around the shopping trip that Halo takes.
 It was unreleased due to the Piranha Software being closed down by its parent company.

 A Full-Cast audioplay adaptation was released in 2021 by Penguin Audio featuring Sheila Atim as Halo Jones.